Chapter 16 : Dreams Don't Come Easy, Darling

 Scorpius waited for the chagrin in her smirk to soften, but instead her mask only seemed to freeze in place, not a single hairline crack for him to study.
 Shut out completely, an echo of Bea's accusation of loneliness struck him in the gut.

 "You got lucky," Anjali said, plucking his fingers off one by one.
-Her smile perplexed him, all at once filled with resent and pity.

 "I don't understand."

 "Potter confessed.
 Took the heat for everything.
-I'm not going to get my hands dirty against the professors' sweetheart, so — you're lucky."
+I'm not going to get my hands dirty against the professors' sweetheart, so—you're lucky."

 He could barely breath out a response.
 "He what?"
 The last time Scorpius saw Potterpuff was when they had split up to their respective common rooms after sneaking into the castle.
 They could do little but await their inescapable summons, which should have been any time now.